 Architectural Features:Two attached end towers

 Ordinance Rooms:Four instruction rooms, three sealing rooms, and one baptistry

-The Ephraim Utah Temple will be similar in size to the Brigham City Utah Temple, which is approximately 36,000 square feet.
-It will have four 30-seat endowment rooms, three sealing rooms, and one baptismal font.
+The two-story, 39,000-square-foot Ephraim Utah Temple will have four 30-seat endowment rooms, three sealing rooms, and one baptismal font.

 On October 22, 2021, the site for the Ephraim Utah Temple was announced as a 9.16-acre parcel located at the intersection of 200 North and 400 East in Ephraim.
-Plans call for a three-story temple of approximately 39,000 square feet.1
+Plans call for a two-story temple of approximately 39,000 square feet.2

 The Ephraim Utah Temple will be the twenty-seventh temple built in Utah and the second built in Sanpete County, following the Manti Utah Temple (1888).

 Both the Ephraim Utah Temple and the Manti Utah Temple will be located within the boundaries of Manti High School.